Delayed Feedback in Online Non-Convex Optimization: A Non-Stationary Approach with Applications: Preliminaries

-If $\kappa=1$, then a function is $1$-quasar-convex if and only if it is star-convex (see \cite{NP-2006}).
-Similarly, a function is $(1, \gamma)$-quasar-convex if and only if it is quasi-strongly convex (see \cite{necoara2019linear}).
-These notions are variants of convexity and strong convexity, respectively, where the conditions are required to hold only at a minimizer $x^{*}$, rather than for all points in $\RR^{p}$.
+If $\kappa=1$, then a function is $1$-quasar-convex if and only if it is star-convex (see \cite{nesterov2006cubic}).
+In particular, every strongly convex function is $(1, \gamma)$-strongly qua\-sar-convex ($\gamma \geq 0$). \cris{Similarly, a function is $(1, \gamma)$-quasar-convex if and only if it is strongly quasiconvex (see \cite{necoara2019linear}).} These notions are variants of convexity and strong convexity, respectively, where the conditions are required to hold only at a minimizer $x^{*}$, rather than for all points in $\RR^{p}$.
 We recall a characterization of quasar-convexity.